elsiehupp/wikiteam/USAGE.md

 ## `Launcher`

-`launcher` is a way to download a list of wikis with a single invocation.
+The script `launcher` is a way to download a list of wikis with a single invocation.

 Usage: